Understanding car safety, and properly installing car seats, can help you avoid injuries sand save lives

 There are three main types of car seats.

-1. Rear-facing: This is your baby’s first car seat, often used from five to 40 pounds.
+- Rear-facing: This is your baby’s first car seat, often used from five to 40 pounds.
+Virginia law requires that children remain rear-facing until the age of 2, or they reach the minimum weight for a forward-facing car seat as stated by the manufacturer.

-- Rear-facing only seat: Parents and caregivers often buy this type of seat because it is portable.
+- Rear-facing only seat: Parents and caregivers often buy this type of seat because it’s portable.
 Most, but not all, can be used in strollers that are sold with the seat or those recommended by the manufacturer.
-Caregivers can often purchase extra bases so that it can be used in several cars.
+Caregivers can often purchase extra bases so it can be used in several cars.

 - Convertible car seat: This seat is larger and stays in the car.
-It can be used rear-facing until your child is at least two-years-old.
+It can be used rear-facing until your child is at least 2 years old.
 After that, it can change to forward-facing.

-2. Forward-facing: After age two and when a child outgrows a rear-facing car seat by weight or length, they can be moved to a forward facing car seat with a harness and with the top tether utilized, which is essential.
+- Forward-facing: After age 2 and when a child outgrows a rear-facing car seat by weight or length, they can be moved to a forward facing car seat with a harness and with the top tether utilized, which is essential.

 - Forward-facing-only car seat: This type of seat is used only in one direction and has a five-point harness and top tether.